varivashyap/PAG10/README.md

 We used a Gemini 1.5 Flash API Key to report some basic statistical analysis of the metrics data that was extracted previously.

+## User Interface
-User Interface: We used Streamlit to create the website.
+We used Streamlit to create the website.